Michael J. Fox's Success and Achievements in Timeline

 In 2000, Michael J. Fox was inducted into Canada's Walk of Fame.

-2002: Induction to the Hollywood Walk of Fame
+2002: Inducted to Hollywood Walk of Fame

-2007: Named One of Time's 100 Most Influential People
+2007: Named one of Time's 100 Most Influential People

 In 2007, Michael J. Fox was named one of the 100 people "whose power, talent or moral example is transforming the world" by Time magazine.

-March 5, 2010: Honorary Doctorate in Medicine
+March 5, 2010: Honorary Doctorate from Karolinska Institute

 June 4, 2010: Granted Freedom of the City by Burnaby